Rakeshmonkee/DMA/DMA Troubleshooting/readme.md

 3. USB Cable is still in JTAG port, not the DATA port.
 4. Bad firmware

 ### How to fix:

+## 1. FTDI Drivers

-1. On the second computer, head to [FTDI3XX](https://ftdichip.com/drivers/d3xx-drivers/) website and download the latest compatible driver for your computer.
+On the second computer, head to [FTD3XX](https://ftdichip.com/drivers/d3xx-drivers/) website and download the latest compatible driver for your computer.

 ![image](https://github.com/Rakeshmonkee/DMA/assets/89455475/96935470-bd1e-4ef5-a7cc-a9f39ebb8292)